 Take a virtual tour of Northern Ireland, courtesy of the Northern Ireland Tourist Board.

 Fat Badgers Guide:

 Guide to Quality Inns of the British Isles containing pubs in the United Kingdom which give the highest standards of British hospitality, traditional ales and superior cuisine, along with associated tourist information.

-Great Western provide Inter City Services between London, South Wales, the Cotswolds and
+Great Western provide Inter City Services between London, South Wales, the Cotswolds and the West of England.

 The official home of the London Tourist Board, and very stylish too it is too.
-Check out
+Check out the 3D maps.

 The Met Office: